All Episodes

 And you know what?

-He was a good hearted person, and Alan really believed it.
+And Alan really believed it.

 He was a true believer.

-Because that was that those were his core beliefs.
+Because those were his core beliefs.

 He was wrong, but those were his core beliefs.

-And he was a good hearted person.
+And he was a good-hearted person.

 He actually had a heart of gold.

-And you know, God rest his soul.
+And, you know, God rest his soul.

 If you pay rent, $900 a month rent, by the end of that 12 months, you have exceeded their $10,000 threshold.